Dining Review: Her Place Supper Club – Philadelphia, PA

 Chef Amanda has quite a resume – her passion for cooking started at a young age and her experiences are top notch with diverse spanning from the Vetri family of restaurants to Joe Beef in Montreal.
 Total foodie girl crush.
 Chef Amanda started Her Place Supper Club as a pop up restaurant in June 2021 and shortly after established a permanent residency on Samson Street.

 The menu changes every two weeks so you really could come often and try many different things.
 Chef Amanda works with local farmers and producers for local, fresh ingredients to create these menus.
 At the time we visited, there was a BYOB policy in place which is subject to change in the future as they just obtained their liquor license.
-(UPDATE: No longer BYOB and they have a beautiful selection of wines by the bottle as well as wine pairing options!
-I can’t wait to go back to try this.)
+(UPDATE: No longer BYOB and they have a beautiful selection of wines by the bottle!
+We got the chance to try this on a return visit in October 2022 and we loved the wine list.)

 The dining ambiance was exactly the kind we love – homey, casual space with tons of personality as if you were visiting a friend’s home for dinner, kitchen around the corner where you can peak at the action, music from the 2000s, and a room full of foodie loving people.
 The place settings were antique vintage tea house style.
 We sat in the back corner of the restaurant with a great view of the prep table so we loved having prime seating for the show.